-Figure S5.
-Fitting a harmonic oscillator model to the dynamics of short-chain fatty acids (A) and Shannon diversity (B).
+Figure S4.
+(Related to Fig. 2) Fitting a harmonic oscillator model to the dynamics of short-chain fatty acids (A) and Shannon diversity (B).
 Dots represent data and lines represent simulations using the best-fit parameter values.
 Both lines and dots are color-coded on a per-mouse basis.